Anti-Slip vs Slip-Resistant vs Non-Slip Shower Trays Explained

 As Crosswater advises, shoppers should use the rating behind the product to tell different trays apart, adding: "Industry standards provide a class system which allows you to see the level of slip resistance for each shower tray.
 We’d advise that you use this rating to distinguish between different trays.”

-In the UK and Europe, unlike for shower tray standards (EN 14527), slip resistance is demonstrated through recognised tests rather than a dedicated regulatory clause.
-This means that a shower tray does not always need a formal slip-resistance rating to be described as any of our three terms, which is why a recognised rating is worth looking for.
+In the UK and Europe, unlike for shower tray standards (EN 14527), slip resistance is demonstrated through recognised slip resistance test methods rather than a dedicated regulatory clause.
+There's no legal requirement for a specific slip-resistance rating in domestic bathrooms, which means a shower tray doesn't need a formal rating to be described as anti-slip, slip-resistant or non-slip.
+That's precisely why a recognised rating is worth looking for - it's voluntary, so the brands that have one are going out of their way to prove the claim.

 If a tray has been tested, you'll see terms like 'Class C,' 'PTV 36+' and 'barefoot ramp test' in product descriptions.
 While often given without much context, these ratings are far more useful than a simple label, but they should be read with an understanding of what's actually being tested.